What is a Firearms Legal Protection plan?

 In what states does Firearms Legal Protection currently offer membership?

-Currently Firearms Legal Protection offers membership based on your state of Residence, in Alabama, Arizona, California, Colorado, Delaware, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Michigan, Minnesota, Mississippi, Missouri, New Jersey, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, Texas, Utah, Virginia, Washington, and West Virginia.
+Currently Firearms Legal Protection offers membership based on your state of Residence, in Alabama, Arizona, California, Colorado, Delaware, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Michigan, Minnesota, Mississippi, Missouri, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, Texas, Utah, Virginia, Washington, and West Virginia.
 If you purchased a Premium plan, then you are covered in all 50 states if you are in lawful possession of your weapon according to the state law that you are located.
 If membership is not yet open in your state, stay tuned!